-It is slightly smaller than my homemade box although the hole size is exactly the same at around 32mm.
-This is actually slightly bigger than the recommended size for Great Tits but it seems to be working for me.
+It was slightly smaller than my homemade box although the hole size is exactly the same at around 32mm, which is slightly bigger than the recommended size for Great Tits.

-Another bonus is that the box lid is secured shut with a couple of screws.
+Another bonus was that the box lid was secured shut with a couple of screws.
 Again this is good predator protection.
-On my homemade box I had a couple of hooks to secure the lid which wasn’t a perfect system and I was always a little concerned about this as I do have the occasional Beech Marten visit the garden and these are serious birds nest predators.
-During the nesting season of spring 2020 I got a picture of a Beech Marten on the box trying to predate the chicks inside.
+On my first homemade box I had a couple of hooks to secure the lid which wasn’t a perfect system and I was always a little concerned as I have the occasional Beech Marten visit the garden and these are serious birds nest predators.
+During the nesting season of spring 2020 I took a picture of a Beech Marten on the box trying to predate the chicks inside.

-The camera provided great images but only in black and white.
-Considerable light is needed into the box to get colour and unfortunately the level of light available in this rather secluded location is just not enough.
-Therefore for the next nesting season, 2021, I’ve fitted a small LED light into the new box, again from Greenfeathers, the same manufacturer as the camera.
+The cameras provide great images but only in black and white.
+Considerable light is needed into the box to get colour and unfortunately the level of light available in my rather secluded garden is just not enough.
+Therefore I now also fit small LED lights into the nest boxes, again from Greenfeathers, the same manufacturer as the camera.